Art Students League of New York

-The Art Students League of New York is an art school at 215 West 57th Street in Manhattan, New York City, New York.
-The League has historically been known for its broad appeal to both amateurs and professional artists.
+The Art Students League of New York is an art school in the American Fine Arts Society in Manhattan, New York City.
+The Arts Students League is known for its broad appeal to both amateur and professional artists.

 Although artists may study full-time, there have never been any degree programs or grades, and this informal attitude pervades the culture of the school.
 From the 19th century to the present, the League has counted among its attendees and instructors many historically important artists, and contributed to numerous influential schools and movements in the art world.

 The League also maintains a significant permanent collection of student and faculty work, and publishes an online journal of writing on art-related topics, called LINEA.
 The journal's name refers to the school's motto Nulla Dies Sine Linea or "No Day Without a Line", traditionally attributed to the Greek painter Apelles by the historian Pliny the Elder, who recorded that Apelles would not let a day pass without at least drawing a line to practice his art.